It’s kinda like exercise.

 If the amount of data you’re backing up is manageable and your internet connection is relatively fast, an online backup system may be worth considering.

 These programs back up your critical files to secure servers on the internet, giving you data and offsite backup at the same time.
 In addition, some services allow you to access your backed-up files from any machine connected to the internet.
-For large backups, such as full image or complete system backups, this approach is impractical due to upload speed and storage size limitations.
+This approach is impractical for large backups (such as full image or complete system backups) due to upload speed and storage size limitations.

 6. How important is incremental access?

-How important is it that you be able to recover a file from a specific day, and not a day before or after?
+How important is it that you be able to recover a file from a specific day — not a day before or after?
 If you simply back up all your files on top of previous versions, you’ll only have the most recent version.
 In many cases, that’s enough.
-In some cases, it’s not; one example might be needing to recover an older version of a file that became corrupt at some point.
+In some cases, it’s not; for example, if you need to recover an older version of a file that becomes corrupt at some point.

 7. What resources should I back up?

-Have you thought of all of your computers?
+Have you thought about all your computers?
 All the drives therein?
 How about external hard drives you’re not using for backup?
 Do you have a website?
 Do you have a backup of it?
 What would happen if your ISP “lost” it?
 (It’s happened.)
 If you’re a small business, do you have databases that need backing up?
-Office machines that belong to everyone but no one?
+Office machines belonging to everyone but no one?
+What about email?
+Your operating system?

 My answers and one possible approach

 These questions can seem overwhelming.

 But I really, really want you to take action and ensure that your precious data is backed up somehow, somewhere.
-I hear too often from too many people who have lost too much.
+I hear often from people who have lost too much.
 It’s downright heartbreaking at times.

 So here’s one possible approach that should work well for a large number of home and small business users.

 - Equip each computer with an external drive.
-It should be at least four times as large as the amount of spaced currently used on the computer’s existing drive(s).
+It should be at least four times as large as the amount of space currently used on the computer’s existing drive(s).